Sponsored products in Elevate

 Sequential slices

-If you are using Sequential slices, click Add sponsored slice and drag and drop it into the desired position.
+If you are using Sequential slices, select Add sponsored slice and drag it into the desired position.

 By default, the slice contains four product placeholders.
 This can be changed via the kebab menu by selecting Edit slice size.